nchatterjeelab/COVID19Risk/README.md

 #### data_processing

-    Mapping_cities_county and merge_city_data`: code for merging city- and county-level data.
+    Mapping_cities_county and merge_city_data: code for processing the downloaded raw data, and merging city- and county-level data.

 #### data_created